PaberuDesu/gamelife/README.md

 The first method is long but precise: the user must manually set the coordinates of the cell he wants to change and the new cell type.

 The second type is more like main way of interacting with a 2D-field.
 The ray from the camera passes through the cursor position.
 A cell is created if the ray collides with a non-empty cell of the field.
 User chooses cell type to create.
-Then he presses "ctrl" and left mouse button.
+Then he presses right mouse button.
 If the type of cell into which the ray crashed doesn't match the type selected by the user, then this cell is replaced with the selected one.
 Else program tracks which of the six faces the ray has crashed into, and then a new cell is created so that it touches this face with its face.